ATD 1-LAW

 False

-(a)______ is an untrue defamatory statement that is made in writing, whereas,(b) ______ is an untrue defamatory statement that is spoken orally.
+(i)______ is an untrue defamatory statement that is made in writing, whereas,(ii) ______ is an untrue defamatory statement that is spoken orally.

 Occupiers liability